o-ran-sc/nonrtric/test/cr/README.md

 ```URI and payload, (GET): /get-all-events/<id>```<br>
 ```response:  <json array of json messages> 200 or 500 for other errors```

->Dump all currently wating callback messages in CR<br>
+>Dump all currently waiting callback messages in CR<br>
 This method fetches all message in an array for an id.
 Messages are left intact in the CR.<br>
 ```URI and payload, (GET): /db```<br>
 ```response:  <json> 200```